Significant and meaningful reduction of TD severity at

 Please read the Medication Guide available at AUSTEDO.com, or by calling 1-800-887-8100.

 REFERENCES: 1.
 AUSTEDO XR® (deutetrabenazine) extended-release tablets and AUSTEDO® current Prescribing Information.
 Parsippany, NJ: Teva Neuroscience, Inc. 2.
 Fernandez HH, Factor SA, Hauser RA, et al. Randomized controlled trial of deutetrabenazine for tardive dyskinesia: the ARM-TD study.
 Neurology.
 2017;88(21):2003-2010.
 3. Anderson KE, Stamler D, Davis MD, et al. Deutetrabenazine for treatment of involuntary movements in patients with tardive dyskinesia (AIM-TD): a double-blind, randomised, placebo-controlled, phase 3 trial.
 Lancet Psychiatry.
 2017;4(8):595-604.
 4. Data on file.
 Parsippany, NJ: Teva Neuroscience, Inc. 5.
 Hauser RA, Barkay H, Fernandez HH, et al. Long-term deutetrabenazine treatment for tardive dyskinesia is associated with sustained benefits and safety: a 3-year, open-label extension study.
 Front Neurol.
 2022;13:773999.
 6. Anderson KE, Stamler D, Davis MD, et al. Deutetrabenazine for treatment of involuntary movements in patients with tardive dyskinesia (AIM-TD): a double-blind, randomised, placebo-controlled, phase 3 trial.
 Supplementary appendix.
 Lancet Psychiatry.
 2017;4(suppl 1):1-4.
 7. Marder SR, Singer C, Lindenmayer JP, et al. A phase 3, 1-year, open-label trial of valbenazine in adults with tardive dyskinesia.
 J Clin Psychopharmacol.
 2019;39(6):620-627.
 8. Chaijale N, Bona J, Barkay H, Wilhelm A, Gordon MF.
 Deutetrabenazine reduces severe tardive dyskinesia movements in a 3-year open-label extension trial.
 Poster presented at: Neuroscience Education Institute (NEI) MAX!
 Virtual Congress; November 5-8, 2020.
 9. Sajatovic M, Gandhi P, Konings M, et al. Long-term safety and efficacy of deutetrabenazine in patients aged ≥65 years with tardive dyskinesia.
 Poster presented at: American Association for Geriatric Psychiatry; March 14-17, 2025; Phoenix, AZ.
-10. Sajatovic M, Alexopoulos GS, Jen E, et al. Improvements over time with valbenazine in elderly adults (≥65 Years) with tardive dyskinesia: post hoc analyses of 2 long-term studies.
+10. Hauser RA, Barkay H, Fernandez HH, et al. Effects of long-term deutetrabenazine treatment in patients with tardive dyskinesia and underlying psychiatric or mood disorders.
+Poster presented at: Psych Congress; October 29-November 1, 2021; San Antonio, TX.
+11. Nasrallah H, Chen M, Barkay H, Gordon MF, Finkbeiner S. Long-term efficacy and safety of deutetrabenazine in postmenopausal women with tardive dyskinesia.
+Poster presented at: American Psychiatric Association; May 21–25, 2022; New Orleans, LA.
+12. Sajatovic M, Alexopoulos GS, Jen E, et al. Improvements over time with valbenazine in elderly adults (≥65 Years) with tardive dyskinesia: post hoc analyses of 2 long-term studies.
 J Clin Psychiatry.
 2025;86(2):24m15550.
-11. Hauser RA, Barkay H, Fernandez HH, et al. Effects of long-term deutetrabenazine treatment in patients with tardive dyskinesia and underlying psychiatric or mood disorders.
-Poster presented at: Psych Congress; October 29-November 1, 2021; San Antonio, TX.
-12. Fernandez HH, Stamler D, Davis MD, et al. Long-term safety and efficacy of deutetrabenazine for the treatment of tardive dyskinesia.
+13. Fernandez HH, Stamler D, Davis MD, et al. Long-term safety and efficacy of deutetrabenazine for the treatment of tardive dyskinesia.
 J Neurol Neurosurg Psychiatry.
 2019;90(12):1317-1323.
-13. Hauser RA, Barkay H, Fernandez HH, et al. Long-term deutetrabenazine treatment for tardive dyskinesia is associated with sustained benefits and safety: a 3-year, open-label extension study.
+14. Hauser RA, Barkay H, Fernandez HH, et al. Long-term deutetrabenazine treatment for tardive dyskinesia is associated with sustained benefits and safety: a 3-year, open-label extension study.
 Supplement 1.
 Front Neurol.
 2022;13(suppl 1):773999.
+15. Jain R, Konings M, Driessen MT, Kotak S, Gandhi P. Patient experience with once-daily deutetrabenazine extended-release tablets for the treatment of tardive dyskinesia in individuals with prior valbenazine use.
+Poster presented at: Psych Congress 2025; September 17-21, 2025; San Diego, CA.